jimmypuli/ReactNotes/README.md

-## This repo contains notes from The Road to React.
+## This repo contains notes from "The Road to React".